-After we are born, we spend the first two years of our life communicating heart-to-heart with our parents and loved ones.
+After we are born, we spend the first two years of our life communicating heart-to-heart with our parents, guardians, and loved ones.
 No words are said, but the communication is direct.
-We live in a heart-centered world, where we are safe, full, complete, and content.
+In ideal situations, we live in a heart-centered world, where we are safe, full, complete, and content.
 The heart is the home of the bliss sheath, (anandamaya kosha), which lies closest to our core Self.

 Unfortunately, the mind does too good a job at protecting us, and over time, it creates a seemingly impenetrable barrier, doing everything it can to keep all invaders out of our delicate heart space, including ourselves.
 From an innocent and natural desire to create protection from hurt emerges an overlay of self-protection that cuts us off from who we truly are.

 Simply put, depression occurs when a person loses access to the essential Self as a result of this barrier.
 For a sensitive person, who by definition has more innate access to the heart and soul than most people, to lose this deep access is quite tragic.
 Fatigue is the first physiological response to a mind that has driven the body into exhaustion in the name of control and self-protection.
 Anxiety is a result of this exhaustion – the body and mind need energy and reserves to calm themselves down, stabilize moods and initiate sleep.
 As the exhaustion persists, the body and mind ultimately become depressed or physiologically exhausted.

 The good news is that healing the cause of anxiety and depression is not a painful process of endurance and strain; it is a joyful discovery of your true, abiding nature.